tdviet/fedcloudclient/docs/usage.rst

 * **"fedcloud select flavor --site <SITE> --vo <VO> --oidc-access-token <ACCESS_TOKEN> --flavor-specs <flavor-specs>"** :
   Select flavor according to the specification in *flavor-specs*.
-The specifications may be repeated, e.g. *--flavor "VCPUs==2" --flavor-specs "RAM>=2048"*, or may be joined, e.g.
+The specifications may be repeated, e.g. *--flavor-specs "VCPUs==2" --flavor-specs "RAM>=2048"*, or may be joined, e.g.
   *--flavor-specs "VCPUs==2 & Disk>10"*.
 For frequently used specs, short-option alternatives are available, e.g.
   *--vcpus 2* is equivalent to *--flavor-specs "VCPUS==2"*.
 The output is sorted, flavors using less resources (in the order: GPUs, CPUs, RAM, Disk) are placed on the first places.
-Users can choose to print only the best-matched flavor with *--flavor-output first* (suitable for scripting) or the full list of all matched flavors in text/YAML/JSON format.
+Users can choose to print only the best-matched flavor with *--flavor-output first* (suitable for scripting) or the full list of all matched flavors in list/YAML/JSON format.

 ::